 /pages folder contains the dialog definitions used by the page templates and there is a child folder for each template.
 You will find the following dialog definitions for all page templates except

 <template name>Introfor content entry in the Page Header component that renders in the

 main/introarea on most templates.
-See i for more information.
+See intro area for more information.

 /home folder has only a

 stkHomeProperties dialog because the